konstellation-io/website/content/en/docs/KRE/training/_index.md

 ## How to use

 Once deployed the generated KRT file, you can open an entrypoint to your local pod.
-However, to easy up usage, we've placed some helping scripts inside a folder called `scritps`, you can find information about usage within the `readme` file placed inside this directory as well.
+However, to easy up usage, we've placed some helping scripts inside a folder called `scripts`, you can find information about usage within the `readme` file placed inside this directory as well.

 ## Descriptor example